-1) Eco swimsuits today, even if they primarily use recycled nylon/polyester, still inevitably incorporate a solid percentage of Spandex for the important stretch needed for swimwear; and
+Eco swimsuits today, even if they primarily use recycled nylon/polyester, still inevitably incorporate a solid percentage of Spandex for the important stretch needed for swimwear.

 Then, of course, there's the issue of plastic recycling inherently needing energy and chemicals to process.
-This points to the importance of also wearing what we already have, and also buying second hand where possible.
-Although I will be honest and say - while I'm o.k. with used clothing and moderately worn shoes, I'm not comfortable with wearing used undies, loungewear, or swimwear.
+This points to the importance of also wearing what we already have, and buying second hand where possible.
+Although I will be honest and say – while I'm o.k. with used clothing and moderately worn, secondhand shoes, I'm not comfortable with wearing used intimates, loungewear, or swimwear.

 But as always, for me it's just about doing the best that we can, coming from a place of understanding for the limitations companies face right now, while also supporting those companies that are listening, asking questions with us, and constantly trying to do the best they can to continually break new ground for the industry.
 So for now, I'll be celebrating all the swimwear brands out there already using recycled nylon or rPET, are in the process of testing these things out, or are in the research & development phase to experiment with natural-fibre based swimwear fabrics!